ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 }
 ```

-In this kernel example, the parameters behave like they’re passed “by reference” because they hold addresses to kernel objects.
+In this kernel example, the parameters behave like they're passed "by reference" because they hold addresses to kernel objects.
 However, the pointer values themselves are still copies.

 **What This Shows**

 Here, `ifp`, `ifgl`, and `groupname` are copies of what the caller passed.
-If we reassigned `ifp = NULL;` inside this function, the caller’s ifp would be unaffected.
+If we reassigned `ifp = NULL;` inside this function, the caller's ifp would be unaffected.
 But because the pointer values still point to real kernel structures, changes to those structures, like removing from lists or freeing memory, are seen system-wide.

 Meanwhile, `ifgm` and `freeifgl` are purely local automatic variables.
 They live only while this function runs and vanish immediately after it returns.